 COSTS

-Contact the Global Education Office or Dr. Dorothy Boorse regarding cost arrangements.
+Contact Dr. Dorothy Boorse regarding cost arrangements.

 APPLICATION